CommitHub/CommitHub-Blog/src/pages/blogs/10-27-2018-how-not-to-be-scared-of-js-array-methods/index.md

 ---
     path: '/how-not-to-be-scared-of-js-array-methods'
     title: How not to be scared of JS array methods (ForEach, Map, Filter and Reduce)
+    author: Luis Alvarez
+    authorImage: '../images/authors/luis-alvarez.jpg'
     date: '10-27-2018'
+    description: A tutorial with examples and practice exercise on how to use the array methods forEach, map, filter and reduce.
     tags: JavaScript, arrays, webdev
     backgroundImg: 'https://thepracticaldev.s3.amazonaws.com/i/rkr4dubai3tg46ddr4fo.jpeg'
     published: true